MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/reimburse-customers.md

 4. To reimburse specific customer accounts, expand Records to include, click **Filter**, and specify the customer accounts in the query.

     The credit amounts are transferred to the vendor accounts of the customers and are processed as ordinary payments.
 If a customer doesn't have a vendor account, a one-time vendor account is automatically created for the customer.
-5. To view the reimbursement transactions that were created, use the **Reimbursement** page.
+5. To view the reimbursement transactions that were created, use the Reimbursement report (**Accounts Receivable > Inquiries and reports > Reimbursement report**).
 6. In Accounts payable, create a payment for the vendor invoices that were created by the reimbursement process.
+See [Vendor payment overview](../accounts-payable/Vendor-payments-workspace.md) for information about paying vendors.